-- The principles that are individual and social in the organization - They are considered to be a good behavior and, in any case, are firm criteria for decision making, e.g. "Satisfaction Everywhere" - Integrity, Privacy, Service, Standards, and actions considered worthwhile in the organization.
+- They are considered to be a good behavior and, in any case, are firm criteria for decision making, e.g. "Satisfaction Everywhere" - Integrity, Privacy, Service, Standards, and actions considered worthwhile in the organization.
 It includes how people behave with each other, how groups conduct business and what is most important to the organization.